bw-math/bw-math/source/notes/probability/02_CONDITIONAL.rst

 Motivation
 ==========

-Example
+.. topic:: Example

 	Suppose three red balls numbered 1 - 3 and four green balls numbered 1 - 4 are placed into a box.
 A friend selects a ball at random from the box without showing you what she selected.

 	        1. What is the probability the ball she selected has the number 2 written on it?

 	        2. If she now tells you the ball she selected is red, how does this affect the probability in part 1?

 Let **A** represent the event of selecting a ball numbered 2.
 Let **B** represent the event of selecting a red ball.
 Then :math:`n(A) = 2`, :math:`n(B)=3` and :math:`n(S) = 7` (Why?)
 Without taking into account the second part of the problem yet, the :ref:`classical_definition` yields the probability the ball she selected has the number 2 written it,

 .. math::

     	P(A) = \frac{2}{7} \approx 0.286

 This number represents the probability of **A** *without any further information* provided about the sample space.